SquadFM/Gaming-on-Linux/README.md

 ## Enter UEFI Boot
 - Boot PC and press F2 or DEL to enter UEFI (The key you have to press depends on your motherboard manufacturer.
-F2 or DEL are common, but if you are not getting into UEFI look up instructions online)
+F2 or DEL are most common, but if you are not getting into UEFI look up instructions online.)
 - Disable fast boot
 - Disable secure boot (this usually requires setting a password)
 - Now is a good time to insert your USB stick into your computer